1991 Louisiana gubernatorial election: Primary election

 After the withdrawal of Blanco and McKeithen, the field of candidates began to solidify.
 Then late in March, incumbent Governor Buddy Roemer changed his party affiliation from Democrat to Republican, dismaying many members of both parties.
 One irate Republican was the state party chairman, Billy Nungesser of New Orleans.
 After failing to get the Louisiana Republicans' endorsement convention canceled, Roemer announced he would skip the event.
 The convention, as expected, endorsed U.S. Representative Clyde C. Holloway, the favored candidate of the anti-abortion forces in the state, with whom Roemer was at odds at the time.

 The first round primary gubernatorial contest included Roemer, Edwin Edwards, David Duke, and Eighth District Congressman Holloway who all ran in Louisiana's open primary.
 Roemer was wounded by his mistakes as governor, while Edwards and Duke each had a passionate core group of supporters.
 Roemer placed third in the primary.
 One of the contributing factors to his defeat was a last-minute advertising barrage by Marine Shale owner Jack Kent; Marine Shale had been targeted by the Roemer administration as a polluter, and Kent spent $500,000 of his own money in the closing days of the campaign to purchase anti-Roemer commercials.

+James Meredith, the first black student accepted to the University of Mississippi, campaigned for David Duke.